toggio/SecureTokenizer/README.md

 ## How It Works
 SecureTokenizer combines cryptographically secure random key generation with a sophisticated algorithm that includes:

-- Generating a strong cryptographycally secure random main key `$nonce`, encrypted and included in the first part of the token.
+- Generating a strong cryptographycally secure random main key `$nonce` encrypted and included in the first part of the token.
 - Creating a pseudo-randomly generated second part of the token `$lsToken` encrypted using the nonce as key.
 - For time-based tokens, ensuring they are securely hashed (using SHA-256) for client-side (JavaScript) use, such as AJAX requests.
 - Ensuring all tokens are obfuscated and securely encrypted using both XOR operations and AES-256 encryption for maximum security.